Skip to main content

 Policy changes are only part of the 20x transformation.
 The program is also investing in the tools and resources that agencies and CSPs rely on every day.

 FedRAMP.gov and the Marketplace are being redesigned to make it easier to find information, streamline listings, and ensure that outdated content is clearly marked and archived.
-These updates will not only improve the user experience but will also support faster and more informed decision-making for both agencies and providers.

 Key updates include: